broken/soulsifter/README.md

 ================
 When I first started, I found myself doing much of the same work for the model objects.
 Rather than creating a hard to follow template, I created a ruby script to generate the model objects for me.
 This has proved to make model edits easy and safe.

 On the same token, the wrappers for nwjs is also generated.
-However, this code utilizes antlr and created in a separate project.
+However, this code utilizes antlr and is created in a separate project.
 I did just enough to get what I needed, but again it makes edits quick, safe, and painless.
 That project: https://github.com/broken/node-webkit-cpp-wrapper

 NW.JS Build Directions
 ======================
-There are two reasons I need to manually build nwjs:
+There is now just one reason I need to manually build nwjs:
 * drag & drop to external native apps
+Old reasons:
 * audio decoding using proprietary codecs

 ```